Try for free

 The Income Tax rates are:

-The HMRC has made the process of declaring and paying tax for your buy to let property reasonably simple and it can all be done online.
-How exactly you go about it though does depend on the amount of rent you receive.
+The HMRC has made the process of declaring and paying tax for your buy to let propertyreasonably simple and it can all be done online.
+How exactly you need to go about it though depends on the amount of taxable income you receive.

 As we’ve mentioned already, landlords are taxed on the net rental income.
 The HMRC has strict tax rules on the income from rental property and there are limits as to what you can claim as an allowable expense.